msgflo/msgflo/site/_documentation/communications.md

 Once a participant becomes available, it announces its availability by sending a message to this queue with `protocol`: 'discovery' and `command`: 'participant'.

-In case of systems incapable of communicating via FBP protocol but which can nonetheless be connected to a network, the message `payload` contains the following information:
+The message `payload` contains the following information:

 * `id`: short unique name for the participant.
 Ex: measure1
 * `role`: the role this participant has in the network.
 Used to group multiple partipants.
 Ex: measure